Morteza363831/DSA/README.md

 # DSA
-int this repository we will solve all questions in data structures and algortims in java !
+in this repository we will solve all questions in data structures and algortims in java !